 Frenzy and the Necktie Strangler

-One morning, as I was pulling a barrow down Bow Street, I noticed an Evening Standard billboard outside the Globe pub, proclaiming: ‘Necktie Strangler Strikes Again‘.
+One morning, as I was pulling a barrow down Bow Street, I noticed an Evening Standard billboard outside the Globe pub.

 Again?
 News to me, I thought.

 The son of a greengrocer, and hence familiar with the workings of the market, Hitchcock spent many weeks filming Frenzy during that summer.

 Several of the unsuspecting porters would not have been adverse to giving both him and his cast a ‘right-hander’.
-You crossed these guys at your peril, as film actor Richard Harris was to learn during that summer.
+You crossed these guys at your peril, as film actor Richard Harris was to learn during that same summer.

-The Transport and General Workers Union (TGWU) demanded the man’s reinstatement but the employers refused to budge, and so the union called for a strike.
+The Transport and General Workers Union (TGWU) demanded the man’s reinstatement.
+But the employers refused to budge, and so the union called for a strike.

 It proved to be a bitter dispute.
-My Dad claimed that everyone in the market knew that the man was guilty.
-Some porters, who spoke up against the TGWU position, were threatened with violence by other strikers.
-The dispute was eventually resolved, but some firms went out of business and a number of men lost their jobs.
+My father claimed that everyone in the market knew the man was guilty.
+Some porters spoke up against the TGWU position.
+But they were threatened with violence by other strikers.
+Car tires were slashed.

-My Dad never cared for Nine Elms in the same way that he did for the old market, but it still held some attraction.
-Like his father before him, he spent over fifty years working in the market.
+My father never cared for Nine Elms in the same way he did for the old market.
+But it still held some attraction.
+Like his father before him, he spent more than fifty years working in the market.